gatocor/scmappy/README.md

 We implement three functions to do this pipeline of annotation.

  - `common_genes`: Function to find the common genes between both datasets.
- - `scmap`: Function to anotate the target dataset that implements the original scmap function.
+ - `scmap_annotate`: Function to anotate the target dataset that implements the original scmap function.
  - `scmap_projection`: Function to project the target dataset into a representation of the reference dataset.
 ## Example